 Fabiola Da Silva: Competing in an event dominated by men isn't easy, but Brazilian Fabiola Da Silva can hold her own among the boys.
 She's won eight inline skating medals (seven of them gold) at the X Games, and she was the first woman to execute a backflip in competition.

-To learn more about the X Games and sports, look over the links on the next page.
+To learn more about the X Games and sports, look over the links below.